awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_ListFragments.md

 The request accepts the following data in JSON format\.

  ** [FragmentSelector](#API_reader_ListFragments_RequestSyntax) **   <a name="KinesisVideo-reader_ListFragments-request-FragmentSelector"></a>
-Describes the time stamp range and time stamp origin for the range of fragments to return\.
+Describes the timestamp range and timestamp origin for the range of fragments to return\.
 Type: [FragmentSelector](API_reader_FragmentSelector.md) object
 Required: No